I once had a Toshiba Satellite that my uncle purchased in 2007.

 Some even forgo the traditional thermal paste in favor of using liquid metal, which performs better than the majority of thermal compounds.

-However, there are risks to using something like liquid metal to cool a PC.
+However, there are risks to using liquid metal to cool a PC.

-For one, since it’s literally exactly what it sounds like if you happen to spill even a bit of it outside of the limited surface area where it can be applied, you’ll very likely brick your machine.
+For one, since it’s literally exactly what it sounds like, spilling even a bit of it outside of the limited surface area where it can be applied will brick your machine.

 Secondly, it may actually require more frequent re-application than standard thermal paste, especially when done as an aftermarket mod and not from the factory.